Category Archives: Former Monarchies

 Lola Montez painted for King Ludwig I of Bavaria by Joseph Karl Stieler for the Gallery of Beauties at Nymphenburg Palace in Munich; Credit – Wikipedia

-King Ludwig I had a constant stream of mistresses, few of which were kept very private.
+It was well known that King Ludwig I had a constant stream of mistresses.
 His wife, born Therese of Saxe-Hildburghausen, often left Bavaria in defiance of her husband’s actions and maintained a massive amount of sympathy and support from the Bavarian people.
 When Ludwig’s relationship with Lola Montez began, Queen Therese refused to back down.
 She publicly chastised her husband and refused his request to grant Lola the Order of Therese.

 Because Lola’s only identification was a passport from the Principality of Reuss-Ebersdorf, King Ludwig I asked his cabinet to grant Lola Bavarian citizenship in 1847.
 The cabinet refused and all the cabinet ministers resigned.
 After a new cabinet was formed, Lola was granted Bavarian citizenship which caused riots in Munich.
 On August 25, 1847, Ludwig’s 61st birthday, Lola was created Countess of Landsfeld and was given a large annuity.